stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 ## How?

 It goes to a remote service, pypi, finds the package by name and version, downloads it, and installs it.
-But it does a little more than that.
-Because this package may have additional dependencies itself, so it gets those too, and installs them.
+But it does a little more than that, because this package may have additional dependencies itself, so it gets those too, and installs them.

-## Why do you say that this approach "is an option"
+## Why do you say that this approach "is an option"?

 Because it gets boring and complex quite quickly.
-You have to manage by hand your direct dependencies versions for different platforms.
-For example, on windows you might need a package, and on linux another.
+You have to manage by hand your direct dependencies versions for different platforms For example, on windows you might need a package, and on linux another and you end up with win-requirements.txt, linux-requirements.txt etc.

 You also have to consider that some of your dependencies are real dependencies that you use and need for your software to work.
-Other dependencies are only required to run tests, and so are really dependencies that as a developer, or a CI machine, need.
-But for someone that uses your software, they are not needed.
+Other dependencies are only required to run tests, and so are really dependencies that as a developer, or a CI machine, needs, but for someone that wants to use your software, they are not needed, so they are not dependencies.
+So now you have dev-requirement.txt as well.

 Also, your final python environment is made of not only your direct dependencies, but also its subdependencies.
 What if you depend on A and B directly, and they both depend on C. Which version of C should it be installed?
 Is it even possible to do so, if, say, A wants C version 2 and B wants C version 1?

 It's a mess, and you don't want to deal with this mess.